About Buying Property in Hungary

 and enquiries are made, there is hardly any more need to worry about

-– No. As the systems are very different you can only do what is
+No. As the systems are very different you can only do what is normal

-normal in the country where you are buying the property.
-In just the
+in the country where you are buying the property.
+In just the same way,

-same way, you would follow a totally different procedure if you were
+you would follow a totally different procedure if you were buying a

-buying a house in Scotland from the procedure that you would follow
+house in Scotland from the procedure that you would follow if you were

 Buying as an investment in Hungary

-Many people are buying for investment purposes.
-Some want a holiday
+Many people are buying property for investment purposes.
+Some want

-home that will also make money and cover all or part of its running
+a holiday home that will also make money and cover all or part of its

-What should I bear in mind when looking for a property?
+What should I bear in mind when looking for a property in Hungary?

 - The first point to bear in mind is that Hungary is a 'new' country